Keypoint Transformer: Solving Joint Identification in Challenging Hands and Object Interactions for Accurate 3D Pose Estimation: Method

-where $\hat{P}$ and $P^*$ denotes the estimated and ground-truth object pose matrix, $B_i$, the $i^\text{th}$ 3D bounding box corner of the object in rest pose and $\mathcal{S}$ the set of rotation matrices, which when applied to the object, does not change its appearance.
+where $P$ and $P^*$ denote the estimated and ground-truth object poses, $B_i$ denotes the $i^\text{th}$ corner of the 3D bounding box for the object in rest pose, and $\mathcal{S}$ is the set of rotation matrices which, when applied to the object, does not change its appearance.